Islands, Beaches, Waterfalls and Wildlife Sanctuaries

 9. Auckland Domain

 Sick of the hustle and bustle of the city but don’t have the time or the means to leave it right here and now?
 Head to the Auckland Domain in the heart of Auckland to find a bit of peace in this huge park.
 The Domain holds the Auckland Museum, the duck pond, winter gardens, bush walks and sports fields.
+Find out more about the Auckland Museum on Viator and Tripadvisor.
 It’s one of the awesome 15 Free or Cheap Things to Do in Auckland.

 10. Goat Island Marine Reserve